► All-new Clio Mk5

-The formula has become very familiar - and very successful - over the last 30 years.
+The Clio formula - that of an attractive, practical hatchback - has become immensely successful over the last 30 years, regularly topping best-seller lists across Europe.
 But the temptation to mess with the Clio has surely never been greater, given the pace of change in technology and the move towards crossover styling.
 The new Mk5 is, cleverly, both entirely familiar and a thorough overhaul.

-Renault has resisted the temptation to let the Clio's proportions drift into modish crossover territory - the new Captur will be along soon to scratch that itch.
-And, although there's a bunch more connectivity and a hybrid coming in 2020, the new Clio line-up is at heart a substantial and very well executed evolution of Europe's most popular supermini.
+Renault has resisted the temptation to let the Clio's proportions drift into modish crossover territory - the new Captur scratches that itch.
+And, although there's now a hybrid and some clever tech, the new Clio line-up is at heart a substantial and very well executed evolution of Europe's most popular supermini.
 They've sold 15 million worldwide since 1980; that's one per minute, and not the sort of success you want to jeopardise.

 What's the range?

-In the UK we'll get three petrol engines (74bhp 1.0-litre triple, 99bhp turbo 1.0-litre triple, and a 128bhp turbo 1.3-litre four) and an 84bhp 1.5-litre turbodiesel four.
+In the UK at launch there were three petrol engines (74bhp 1.0-litre triple, 99bhp turbo 1.0-litre triple, and a 128bhp turbo 1.3-litre four) and an 84bhp 1.5-litre turbodiesel four.
 The diesel has a six-speed manual, the small petrols have a five-speed manual, and the bigger petrol, the TCe 130, has a seven-speed dual-clutch auto.

 All Clios come with a good level of electronic safety aids and connectivity - Android Auto, Apple CarPlay, lane departure warning, lane keep assist, traffic sign recognition, etc - with a lot more available.
 It's no A-Class, but you can have different coloured ambient lighting, and there is limited voice activation (simple addresses, phone numbers, track selection) but no head-up display or augmented-reality nav.
 All cars come with LED headlights, cruise control, a camera at the top of the windscreen and radar in the grille.